dirigeants/klasa/tutorials/CreatingExtendables.md

 - **appliesTo**: An array of affected classes from Discord.js or Klasa.
 You can find all extendable classes for [Discord.js](https://github.com/hydrabolt/discord.js/blob/master/src/index.js) and [Klasa](https://github.com/dirigeants/klasa/blob/master/src/index.js) in those respective links.
 - **options.name**: The name of the method/property.
 - **options.enabled**: If the extendable should be enabled on start, can be toggled with enable/disable commands.
-- **options.klasa**: If the extendable should target Klasa's classes instead of Discord.js's.
+- **options.klasa**: If the extendable should target Klasa's classes instead of Discord.js'.
-- **options.deprecated**: If the extendable should be deprecated or not.
-It accepts an string with the reason of said deprecation.

 ## Understanding extend